 A lot of Nice Guys have the problem of feeling guilty for stating what they want.
 For example, if your wife tells you it is normal for sex to go down in marriage, she is manipulating you with arbitrary rules.
 I do not care if that is what is “normal,” I, personally, want more sex.

-Smith clearly states that the anxious feelings we have in adulthood are learned experiences, forged by arbitrary rules from our parents’ emotional manipulation.
+Smith clearly states in his book that the anxious feelings we have in adulthood are learned experiences, forged by arbitrary rules from our parents’ emotional manipulation.

 How to actively detect when you’re being manipulated?
 (Examples)